 We have several programmes to help our people take practical measures to reduce their carbon footprint:

-The simplest way to cut emissions caused by travel is to avoid it.
-Technology can help us to connect with clients and colleagues effectively, so we launched a multi-phased campaign to boost the use of online meetings, which over the years emphasised different benefits of the technology to our people, and specific features that aid collaboration.
+Technology can help us to connect with clients and colleagues effectively, so we launched a multi-phased campaign to boost the use of online meetings, and encourage a “Virtual first" approach, which evolves to emphasise different benefits of the technology to our people, and specific features that aid collaboration.

 Our travel policy encourages our people to use our internal systems to book travel, giving us greater influence over how they travel.
 And our requirement for senior management approval helps to challenge the assumption that flying somewhere is always the best option.
-It was a significant contributing factor in reducing our in emissions from non-client related air travel, which fell by 90% between 2007 and 2022.
+It was a significant contributing factor in reducing our emissions from non-client related air travel, which fell by 90% between 2007 and 2023.

 We've continued to raise awareness of low carbon driving options among our staff, promoting hybrid, electric and low carbon vehicles available through our staff company car scheme.
-A recent push to promote EV uptake in our car scheme, means over 86% of our current order book are now electric vehicles.
+A recent push to promote EV uptake in our car scheme, means over 80% of our current order book are now electric vehicles.

 We continue to reimburse our people with mileage expense payments for work-related journeys, as well as making improvements to our buildings such as double tier bike racks, extra showers, lockers and a bike repair station in our More London office to help our people to keep cycling.
 We’ve also launched a scheme for staff to borrow Brompton bikes to cycle between our London offices at Embankment Place and More London.

 In addition to our business travel, there is also a sizeable carbon impact from our people commuting to work.
-This depends, in part, on where our people live, where clients are based, and the location of our offices, which have generally been located close to public transport .as part of our real estate strategy and strategic business planning.
+This depends, in part, on where our people live, where clients are based, and the location of our offices, which have generally been located close to public transport as part of our real estate strategy and strategic business planning.

 However, there is still work to do to improve the reliability of this data and the actionable insights that it gives us.